afni/afni_doc/published/citations.rst

 For a nonparametric (voxelwise) approach to ISC (inter-subject correlation) and naturalistic FMRI, you might want to check out:

-* | Chen GC, Shin Y-W, Taylor PA,q Glen DR, Reynolds RC, Israel RB, Cox RW (2016).
+* | Chen GC, Shin Y-W, Taylor PA, Glen DR, Reynolds RC, Israel RB, Cox RW (2016).
 Untangling the Relatedness among Correlations, Part I:
     Nonparametric Approaches to Inter-Subject Correlation Analysis at the Group Level.
 Neuroimage 142:248-259.